Dara John Towhidi

 George

-George Soare is a UK-registered architect with a decade of international experience.
+George is a UK-registered architect with a decade of international experience.
 Before joining DesignTomorrow, he worked at Hawkins/Brown in London, leading projects like a sustainable timber-framed office, a metaverse-enabled innovation hub, and a flagship laboratory in Oxford.
 A passionate advocate for sustainable design, he has ensured projects meet BREEAM and WELL Standards and completed Passivhaus and Retrofit training.
 Proficient in BIM and experienced in leading multidisciplinary teams.
 George’s talent for hand drawing and illustration provides a powerful tool for effective communication with our clients.

 Ibrahim